|Near Palfau. At the end of the Wasserlochklamm.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Palfauer Wasserloch is not only a karst spring with an enormous production, it is also the strangest spring of Austria.
-Located in the middle of a cliff face it is reached through a steep gorge after an ascend of 350m along numerous rapids and waterfalls.
+The Palfauer Wasserloch is not only a karst spring with an enormous yield, it is also the strangest spring of Austria.
+Located in the middle of a cliff face it is reached through a steep gorge after an ascent of 350 m along numerous rapids and waterfalls.
 The cave behind the spring is water filled but big enough for diving.
-During various diving attempts by the cave diver group Bat-Diver-Team of Robert Kriz reached a dept of 71m.
+During various diving attempts by the cave diver group Bat-Diver-Team of Robert Kriz reached a dept of 71 m.
 They suppose it is the lowest point of a sink and the cave will go up afterwards.
 The hope is always to reach an air filled part of the cave.
 However, it is the deepest cave sink in Austria and also the largest water filled cave in Austria.

 This principle is used to empty a tank with a rubber tube.
 If the tube is full of water, one end in the tank and one end outside, the water will flow through the tube by gravity until the level inside reaches the level of the outer end of the tube.